gershnik/gershnik.github.io/_posts/2023-02-04-diff-concat-concatenate-excel.md

 Hopefully this makes things clear.

-The usual disclaimer applies: all this is based on Excel on the Wb behavior as of the date of this article.
+The usual disclaimer applies: all this is based on Excel on the Web behavior as of the date of this article.
 Nothing prevents Microsoft from changing behavior of either or both functions at a later date.